pedaars/test/README.md

 Created sponsorAddress Component.

-Finished loading all data in at Noon.
+Finished displaying all data in at Noon.

 Work on aesthetics from 12pm-2:15pm.